 Marc received his MD with Alpha Omega Alpha honors from the University of North Carolina (UNC) at Chapel Hill.
 Prior to medical school, he received his PhD at the University of Colorado at Boulder in Behavior Neuroscience and Psychology, studying brain mechanisms of stress adaptation.
 This was followed by an NIH F32-supported postdoctoral fellowship working with the University of North Carolina Gene Therapy Center.
 There, he studied Adeno-Associated Virus (AAV) / host interactions and entry mechanisms, worked to develop new treatments for epilepsy, and generated novel viral vectors capable of cell-selective expression in the central nervous system.
 His research work has resulted in over 30 peer-reviewed publications, several book chapters, and a provisional US Patent (Co-Inventor, 2019).

 As a psychiatrist, one of Marc’s favorite experiences is learning about the rich and complex lives of older adults.
 As a PGY-3 resident, he co-led weekly group therapy sessions for older adults, and now in his role as Chief Resident of Geriatric Psychiatry his goal is to provide junior residents with opportunities to appreciate geriatric psychiatry as a subspecialty.
 His other clinical interests include psychopharmacology, neuropsychiatry and end-of-life care.

-Prior to his career in medicine Dr. Weinberg served in the US Air Force as an aircraft mechanic.
-He is from Baltimore, Maryland, and has lived in Boulder, Colorado, Charleston, South Carolina, and Chapel Hill, North Carolina.
-Outside of work he enjoys creative writing, relearning how to rollerblade, and exploring the beauty of New England.
+Marc is a veteran of the US Air Force, having served as a cargo aircraft mechanic during the pre- to post-9/11 era.
+He is originally from Baltimore, and has lived in Colorado and South and North Carolina.
+Outside of work he enjoys creative and medical writing, spending time with family and friends and exploring the beauty and diversity of New England.